mlrun/demos/getting-started.md

 ### Data Sources

-Machine learning requires data, and therefore, you should research what data sources are available for your project.
-Consider the size of the data, if the dataset is too small, this may limit your ability to train your model.
+Machine learning requires data, and therefore you should research what data sources are available for your project.
+Consider the size of the data: if the dataset is too small, this may limit your ability to train your model.
 You should also think ahead about the serving process, and whether you can obtain new data for inference.

 We recommend researching publicly available datasets, such as <https://github.com/awesomedata/awesome-public-datasets>.
 Before starting to use the dataset, please verify that the dataset owner gave the proper license/permission to use this dataset.
 If in doubt, contact the Iguazio team.